maverickronin/PowerRestic/README.md

 ##### Prune old data

 Removes unreferenced data in repository with the `prune` command.
-Exact setting may be specified in the .ini file.
+Exact settings may be specified in the .ini file.

 ## Working with Snapshots